 Decentralization and Trialing

-In most marketing operations, the centralization problem is one of personnel, and lack of redundancy.
+In most marketing operations, the centralization problem is one of personnel and a lack of redundancy.

 Were your head of marketing to be hit by a bus tomorrow, what would suffer?
 If the answer is “nothing,” immediately fire your head of marketing.
 If the answer is, “There’s definitely some stuff we’d have a hard time replicating,” then the problem is one of delegation and (cross)training.